prjctimg/huetiful/docs/assets/markdown/modules/utils.md

 ▸ **colorDeficiency**(`deficiencyType?`): (`color`: [`ColorToken`](types.md#colortoken), `severity?`: `number`) => `string`

-Returns the color as a simulation of the passed in type of color vision deficiency with the deficiency filter's intensity determined by the severity value.
+Returns the color as a simulation of the passed in `defeciencyType` of color vision deficiency with the deficiency filter's intensity determined by the `severity` value.

 #### Parameters